 Best For: Visual Designers / Graphic Designers / Web Designers

 What would a color palette tools blog post be without including Design Seeds?
 It’s not a palette generation web app, but instead a blog dedicated to posting palette inspiration.
-What they’ll do is take a photo and then post a palette based off that photo with a hip name like “Moody Opulence” and “Drift”.
-I don’t personally use this site a lot but I do send it to clients when trying to figure out their branding.
-It’s really helpful if you don’t have a starting point or really know what you’re looking for when it comes to design inspiration.
+What they’ll do is take a photo and then post a palette based off that photo with a hip name like “Moody Opulence” and “Drift.”
+I don’t personally use this site a lot, but I do send it to clients when trying to figure out their branding.
+It’s beneficial if you don’t have a starting point or really know what you’re looking for when it comes to design inspiration.
 I also think this is something that would extend into the space of interior design.

 Best For: Graphic Designers / Print Designers

 This list wouldn’t be complete without mentioning Pantone, especially since they’re essentially the leading experts on color.
 It turns out that they have a pretty cool app for putting palettes together.
 With the app, you can discover a variety of color harmonies, values, and cross-references while spitting them out into RGB, CMYK, and HEX.
 The only downside is that the app is iOS only, so Android users lose out.
 I’m also not sure that I really ever use mobile phone apps like this in my design process, but it may work better for someone else.
 Give it a try to see if it works for you!

 Best For: Graphic Designers / Web Designers / UI Designers